Legends of Baba Marta

 A warrior’s gift

-Finally, one more belief about the martenitsa is that when Bulgar warriors left their wives to go and fight, the women would give their husbands red and white strips of cloth.
+Lastly, one more belief about the martenitsa is that when Bulgar warriors left their wives to go and fight, the women would give their husbands red and white strips of cloth.
 They would tie these around their wrists in the hope of bringing health and luck to the battlefield.
 Some gave small woolen dolls of a girl and boy (Pizho and Penda).
 The colors of yarn represented the blood of the warriors and the pale faces of the women they were leaving behind.

 Baba Marta in Folklore